DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Abstract

 \section{Abstract}

-Traffic speed forecasting is one of the core problems in Intelligent Transportation Systems.
+Traffic speed forecasting is one of the core problems in transportation systems.
 For a more accurate prediction, recent studies started using not only the temporal speed patterns but also the spatial information on the road network through the graph convolutional networks.
-Even though the road network is highly complex due to its non-Euclidean and directional characteristics, previous approaches mainly focus on modeling the spatial dependencies only with the distance.
-In this paper, we identify two essential spatial dependencies in traffic forecasting in addition to distance, \textit{direction} and \textit{positional relationship}, for designing basic graph elements as the smallest building blocks.
-Using the building blocks, we suggest DDP-GCN (Distance, Direction, and Positional relationship Graph Convolutional Network) to incorporate the three spatial relationships into prediction network for traffic forecasting.
-We evaluate the proposed model with two large-scale real-world datasets, and find 7.40$\%$ average improvement for 1-hour forecasting in highly complex urban networks.
+Even though the road network is highly complex due to its non-Euclidean and directional characteristics, previous approaches mainly focused on modeling the spatial dependencies using the distance only.
+In this paper, we identify two essential spatial dependencies in traffic forecasting in addition to distance, \textit{direction} and \textit{positional relationship}, for designing basic graph elements as the fundamental building blocks.
+Using the building blocks, we suggest DDP-GCN (Distance, Direction, and Positional relationship Graph Convolutional Network) to incorporate the three spatial relationships into deep neural networks.
+We evaluate the proposed model with two large-scale real-world datasets, and find positive improvements for long-term forecasting in highly complex urban networks.
+The improvement can be larger for commute hours, but it can be also limited for short-term forecasting.